renn0xtek9/bookmarkplasmoid/Readme.md

 ## Known bugs

-* The plasmoid does not catch the focuss correctly (i.e. using  keyboard arrows does not mobe index in the list).
+* The plasmoid does not catch the focus correctly (i.e. using  keyboard arrows does not mobe index in the list).
 This bug is believed to be caused by framework.
 And I have not really clue / time to solve it.
 (We need to analyze it using gammarays)

 ## Changelog
+Version 2.0.1
+Version 2.0.0
-Added search feature
+- Added search feature
+- Add support for Google Chrome bookmarks

+Version number:2.0.1